ShauryaUdayMisra/INTRN/replit.md

 - ✅ Removed tech jargon in favor of clear, accessible language for high school students
 - ✅ Fixed logo consistency - changed navigation "I" to lowercase "i" to match branding
 - ✅ Changed "For Highschoolers" text from purple to black for better readability
+- ✅ Fixed all feature section icons from purple to black for better visibility
+- ✅ Updated all text colors to black throughout landing page for maximum readability
+- ✅ Simplified feature section content: "Gain Real Experience", "Learn New Skills", "Build Your Future"
+- ✅ Removed all tech jargon from feature descriptions to be age-appropriate for high schoolers

 ### High School Focus Customization
 - ✅ Updated platform branding to "Internships for Highschoolers"